genesiscommunitysuccess/docs/docs/00_fuse/03_features/03_layouts.md

 Now that we've seen some basic examples of page and component layouts, let's dive a little deeper.
 Not only can we determine the direction of our elements but also their positioning within a given space.
-Click on the tabs below for more detail.
+Click on the tabs below for more details.

 <Tabs>
 <TabItem value="vertical" label="Vertical Layout" default >